siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 understand how a single field can bend its own path.

 No second substrate is required.
-Distinct portions of the same transporting field interact when they are realized on a common support.
+Distinct portions of the same transporting field interact when they are realized in a common overlap region.
 The question is how this overlap modifies transport.